-So whether you’re looking for inspiration to plan an Australian adventure or if you simply want to view something other than Netflix and the walls of your home, here are some great videos, live streams and experiences that will give you the illusion of travelling from the comfort of your couch.
+So whether you’re looking for inspiration to plan an Australian adventure or if you simply want to view something other than Netflix, here are some great videos, live streams and experiences that will give you the illusion of travelling from the comfort of your couch.

 Check out life under the sea and virtually snorkel the Great Barrier Reef without having to get wet.
 These 360-degree videos show you the spectacular views from above the reef before taking you underwater to explore.
 Start your journey from a secluded island or from the popular holiday destination Hamilton Island.

-Alternatively, you can enjoy a complete interactive experience led by the one and only, Sir David Attenborough, who will guide you through five key locations across the reef and teach you about the wonders of marine life.
+Alternatively, you can enjoy a complete interactive experience led by the one and only, Sir David Attenborough.
+Attenborough will guide you through five key locations across the reef and teach you about the wonders of marine life.

 Get cultured with virtual tours of The Queensland Art Gallery & Gallery of Modern Art, Queensland Museum or Queensland Air Museum.

 Distract yourself with webcam footage of the adorable koalas, dingo puppies and swimming platypus at Lone Pine Koala Sanctuary website.
-Or tune into SEA LIFE Sunshine Coast Aquarium’s live feeding streams to meet the seals and get up close with little blue penguins.
+Or tune into SEA LIFE Sunshine Coast Aquarium’s live streams to meet the seals and little blue penguins.

 Take a coastal walk on the dreamy Pumpkin Island located off Queensland’s Capricorn Coast.
-This interactive experience lets you be the guide so you can pick and choose which parts of the island you want to see.
+You’re the guide in this interactive experience so you can pick which parts of the island you want to see.

 Soar high above Cairns with Skyrail Rainforest Cableway’s virtual tours.
 There are three live streams to choose from — Cairns & Coral Sea, Barron Falls and Barron Gorge — all of which offer spectacular views gliding above one of the world’s oldest rainforests.